-The necessary documentation for the implementation of the sub-projects under Component 2., and 1.2. including the technical documentation for the sub-project to be financed, including the technical description of the sub-project, permits and approvals issued by the competent authorities in connection with the implementation of the sub-project, as well as the dynamics of the execution of works, will be prepared by the final beneficiary (with the advisory assistance and control of PIU (Environmental and Social Expert).
-For Subcomponent 1.1. (research and technology infrastructure projects) PIU social and environmental specialist will prepare all necessary documentation for the implementation.
+The necessary documentation for the implementation of the sub-projects, including the technical documentation for the sub-project to be financed, permits and approvals issued by the competent authorities in connection with the implementation of the sub-project, as well as the dynamics of the execution of works, will be prepared by the final beneficiary (with the advisory assistance and control of PIU).
+For sub-projects with potential impact on communities or third parties, a commensurate level of stakeholder engagement to inform design and preparation will be conducted.